stanislavbrtna/SDA_OS/Docs/sda_hw.md

 Gets the byte value from a serial interface local buffer (512 Bytes)

 Return: [num] byte value (0 - 255, -1 when error occurs)
+##### Serial expansion register wakeup callback
+    sys.com.uartRdClb([str] callback, [num] val);
+Registers callback on expansion uart, when rd flag goes to *val*, application will be waken up and callback will be called.
+Application can fully resume by calling sys.os.arise();
+Serial port needs to be previously configured for IT receive.
+Setting *val* to zero will disable the callback.

+Return: [num] success